 Post-purchase stress, or post-purchase death syndrome, covers a range of issues that a hermit crab might display after transitioning from one environment to another.

-A study in Scientific Reports showed that hermit crabs can experience anxiety as a result of stressful situations.
+A study in Scientific Reports found that hermit crabs could experience anxiety due to stressful situations.
 For this reason, many owners argue that PPS is caused by emotional distress.

-Some state that PPS or PPDS in hermit crabs is caused by their physiological inability to adapt to rapid environmental changes.
-For example, Animal Biology shows that terrestrial hermit crabs are sensitive to temperature changes.
+PPS in hermit crabs is caused by their physiological inability to adapt to rapid environmental changes.
+Animal Biology found that terrestrial hermit crabs are sensitive to temperature changes.

-Whether PPS/PPDS is caused by psychological stresses or physical issues with environmental factors, it’s still dangerous.
+Whether PPS is caused by psychological stresses or physical issues with environmental factors, it’s still dangerous.
 Post-purchase stress can lead to serious illness and premature mortality.